 Perform ophthalmologic evaluation periodically, and at any time a patient reports visual disturbances.
 Withhold MEKINIST if RPED is diagnosed.
 If resolution of the RPED is documented on repeat ophthalmologic evaluation within 3 weeks, resume MEKINIST at the same or a reduced dose.
 If no improvement after 3 weeks, resume at a reduced dose or permanently discontinue MEKINIST.

-Uveitis: Uveitis occurred in 2% of patients treated with the combination across metastatic melanoma trials.
+Uveitis: Uveitis occurred in 2% of patients treated with the combination across trials.
 Treatment employed in clinical trials included steroid and mydriatic ophthalmic drops.

 Monitor patients for visual signs and symptoms of uveitis (eg, change in vision, photophobia, and eye pain).
 If iritis is diagnosed, administer ocular therapy and continue TAFINLAR without dose modification.
 If severe uveitis (ie, iridocyclitis) or if mild or moderate uveitis does not respond to ocular therapy, withhold TAFINLAR and treat as clinically indicated.
 Resume TAFINLAR at the same or lower dose if uveitis improves to grade 0 or 1.
 Permanently discontinue TAFINLAR for persistent grade 2 or greater uveitis of >6 weeks.

-Withhold TAFINLAR and MEKINIST for intolerable or severe skin toxicity.
-Resume TAFINLAR and MEKINIST at a lower dose level in patients with improvement or recovery from skin toxicity within 3 weeks.
-Permanently discontinue TAFINLAR and MEKINIST if skin toxicity has not improved within 3 weeks.
+Monitor for new or worsening serious skin reactions.
+Permanently discontinue the combination for SCARs.
+For other skin toxicities, withhold TAFINLAR and/or MEKINIST for intolerable or severe skin toxicity.
+Resume TAFINLAR and/or MEKINIST at a lower dose in patients with improvement or recovery from skin toxicity within 3 weeks.
+Permanently discontinue TAFINLAR and/or MEKINIST if skin toxicity has not improved within 3 weeks.

 Glucose-6-Phosphate Dehydrogenase Deficiency.
 TAFINLAR, which contains a sulfonamide moiety, confers a potential risk of hemolytic anemia in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-Closely observe patients with G6PD deficiency for signs of hemolytic anemia.
+Monitor patients with G6PD deficiency for signs of hemolytic anemia while taking TAFINLAR.

 Embryo-fetal Toxicity.
 TAFINLAR and MEKINIST can cause fetal harm when administered to a pregnant woman.
-Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment, since TAFINLAR can render hormonal contraceptives ineffective.
+Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment.

 Most Common Adverse Reactions.
 In the NSCLC clinical trial, the most commonly occurring adverse reactions (≥20%) in patients receiving the combination were pyrexia (55%), fatigue (51%), nausea (45%), vomiting (33%), diarrhea (32%), dry skin (31%), decreased appetite (29%), edema (28%), rash (28%), chills (23%), hemorrhage (23%), cough (22%), and dyspnea (20%).
 The most common grade 3 or 4 adverse reactions (incidence ≥2%) were pyrexia (5%), fatigue (5%), dyspnea (5%), hemorrhage (3.2%), rash (3.2%), vomiting (3.2%), and diarrhea (2.2%).